OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 We already have the concept of establishing trust between [Octopus Server and Tentacle](https://octopus.com/docs/reference/octopus-tentacle-communication): it will only execute commands sent from a trusted Octopus Server.
 We also think it's important that a trust relationship is established between two Spaces before they start sharing things like _everything required to deploy a release_ and _the results of deploying a release_.
 We talked about [sharing](/blog/2017-05/odcm-rfc.md#sharing) in our recent blog post introducing the concept of spaces and the Octopus Data Center Manager (ODCM).

-At its core this relationship will consist of a _Name_ and an _X.509 Public Key Certificate_.
+At its core this relationship will consist of a _Name_ and a _Certificate_.
 This will enable each Space to uniquely identify the source of information, and validate the integrity of the information, just like [Octopus Server and Tentacle do today](https://octopus.com/docs/reference/octopus-tentacle-communication).
 We think the best way to configure this relationship is using [ODCM](https://octopus.com/blog/odcm-rfc) since its core capability is managing Spaces.

 ![Trusts](rrp-trusts.png)